 Typically this is something you should buy in person, but if you are OK with slow shipping and you are willing to shop around, you can sometimes find very good deals on Amazon and others.

-Don’t forget: The posts go about 18-inches done into the ground, so if you want a 6-foot fence, you need to buy the 8-foot posts!
+Don’t forget: The posts should go about 18-inches done into the ground, so if you want a 6-foot fence, you need to buy the 8-foot posts!

 The Best Deer Fencing